jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/intro.md

 1. [Application design](https://jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter1.html).
 2. [Project structure](https://jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter2.html).
-3. The hexagon in isolation.
+3. Development sequence.
-4. Real adapters.
+4. Application startup.
-5. Advanced execution.

 These are my intentions, but then life will decide whether or not I will be able to finish it all.
 I hope I will though, but who knows?...
 This is life, and live :)